The Employment Law Review: Switzerland

 - at least 30 employees in companies usually employing at least 300 persons.

-Regarding collective dismissal, the employer must inform and consult with the works council or the employees.
+Regarding collective dismissal, an employer must inform and consult the organisation's works council or employees.
 Employers must also inform the cantonal labour office of every planned collective dismissal.

-Non-compliance with the procedural rules by the employer constitutes abusive termination of the affected employment, which may lead to payment of damages and additional remunerations and, in the case of substantial non-compliance, the terminations can be found void and reinstatement ordered.
+Non-compliance with the procedural rules by the employer constitutes abusive termination of the affected employment, which may lead to payment of damages, additional remunerations and, in the case of substantial non-compliance, the terminations can be found void and reinstatement ordered.

 Transfer of business

-If the business transfer takes place within certain types of restructurings, the automatic transfer of employees dedicated to the transferred business does not take place.
+If the business transfer takes place within certain types of restructurings, the transfer of employees dedicated to the transferred business is not automatic.
 Only the employees chosen by the buyer will transfer.
-Also, the purchaser is – within certain types of restructurings – not jointly and severally liable with the seller for pre-transaction claims by the employees.
+Also, within certain types of restructurings, the purchaser is not jointly and severally liable with the seller for pre-transaction claims by employees.

 If a collective employment contract applies to any transferred employment relationship, the new employer would need to comply with it for one year unless the collective employment contract expires earlier or is terminated by notice.

-If any redundancies, terminations or changes to working conditions are planned in connection with a business transfer, the works council, if any, or otherwise the employees need to be consulted in due time before a decision about redundancies is made or any changes in working conditions are implemented.
+If any redundancies, terminations or changes to working conditions are planned in connection with a business transfer, the works council (or the employees, if there is no works council) must be consulted in due time before a decision about redundancies is made or any changes in working conditions are implemented.
 This consultation process is also necessary if the employees will be dismissed or the changes implemented after the transfer (by the new employer), because these dismissals and changes would be regarded as a result of the transfer of the business if implemented within the first few months of the transfer.
 The consultation process needs to be conducted before any decisions in regard to any measures are made.
 The employer needs to give the works council or the employees at least the possibility to make suggestions on how to avoid any measures, specifically on how to limit the number of dismissals.

 The employer has to provide all pertinent information to the works council or to the employees.
-According to case law, the employees or the works council need to be allowed at least 14 days to make their suggestions or proposals.
-In the case of a breach of the duty to consult, the employer could become liable for any damages incurred by the employees.
-Further, the government can force the involved parties to conduct the consultation process (which could delay a contemplated transfer considerably) and can fine the parties.
+According to case law, the works council or employees need to be allowed at least 14 days to make their suggestions or proposals.
+If there is a breach of the duty to consult, the employer could become liable for any damage incurred by the employees.
+Further, the government can force the involved parties to conduct a consultation process (which could delay a contemplated transfer considerably) and can fine the parties.
 In addition, it is argued by some scholars that any terminations that have been issued or changes that have been implemented are void.

-After the consultation, or directly if no consultation is required, the works council or, if no works council is established, the employees need to be informed in due time before the transfer of:
+After the consultation, or directly if no consultation is required, the works council (or the employees, if there is no works council) must be informed in due time before the transfer of: